justin-thomson/355MHSP/README.md

 My groupmembers are:
+- Cedric
-- XXXX
+- Justin Thomson
-- XXXX
+- Otmane
-- XXXX
+- Romadan
-- XXXX
+- Rayan

 ------------------ Fill in some information about your project under this ------------------